THE VFA PIONEER HISTORIES PROJECT

 JH: I have many final comments, and the first is, I want to thank you for asking us to reflect in this way.
 I think it’s important that we tell our stories, and probably, I’ve been a bit too frank and outspoken about where I see resistance coming from.
 But I think it’s important to acknowledge those that not only don’t appreciate, but still stand in the way of full inclusion and equality for women.
 So that’s something I want to thank you for, because we need more opportunities like this to share our stories.

-And so that’s something else, I do think that lesbians are being short changed in my field.
+And something else: I do think that lesbians are being short changed in my field.
 I think that there’s been great openness to, and welcoming of gay men, but not lesbian women, and I’m troubled by that.
 I don’t know why that is.
-Because we shouldn’t be this, we have sappho as a great inspiration.
-I think it’s hard to be a gay woman.
-We have a few transgender people in my field, not as many, and some others.
+Because we shouldn’t be in this situation: we have the Greek poet Sappho as a great inspiration.
+I think it’s hard to be a gay woman classicist.
+We have only a few transgender people in my field, not as many as in some others.
 The irony is that some of the major popularizers, mostly in England, but to some extent here too, who have really brought attention to the field, even though it doesn’t translate into people getting PhDs in Classics, have been women.

-A Mary Beard is probably the best-known name who’s this British academic who’s constantly on the radio and the news, and she’s done so much to open the field up.
-But I think a lot of what I’m having trouble with now is happening here in the US, regardless of one’s professional situation.
-I just think that really, the defeat of Hillary Clinton and the election of Donald Trump to me, were, whatever you want to call it, watershed.
+Mary Beard is probably the best-known name: she’s a British academic who’s constantly on the radio and in the news, and she’s done so much to open the field up.
+But I think a lot of what I’m having trouble with now is happening here in the U.S., regardless of one’s professional situation.
+I just think that really, the defeat of Hillary Clinton and the election of Donald Trump were to me, whatever you want to call it, a watershed.

 All kinds of bad feelings were allowed to be expressed and legitimatized, and I think the guardrails are down.
 I just hope women are going to be able, at the ballot box, especially in view of the loss of our rights bodily, to do something to stop this horrible tide.
-I’m really worried.
-Of course, in Florida, I’m just working on a project there, there’s this incredible homophobia that we’re dealing with.
-State sanctioned homophobia, and now there’s this censorship.
+I’m really worried about Florida in particular, where there’s this incredible homophobia: state sanctioned homophobia, and now there’s this censorship.

-In order to talk about racism, sexism, slavery, all kinds of things, both in the ancient world and in the history of our profession.
-At a professional meeting that’s going to be hosted by Florida State, this particular panel on which I’m going to be presenting, is going to be on Zoom.
+Which makes it impossible to talk about racism, sexism, slavery, all kinds of things, both in the ancient world and in the history of our profession.
+At a professional meeting that’s going to be hosted by Florida State, this particular panel on which I’m going to be presenting on the history of our profession, is going to be on Zoom.
 And the Zoom address is going to be in Illinois.
 So we don’t run afoul of what’s happening in Florida.
 It’s really sad.